MAYURJAISWAR/Video-Games-Sales-Analysis/README.md

 ![videogames_ss2](https://user-images.githubusercontent.com/54434692/229277409-c15c2dc7-94db-468c-9169-21a73a9e7e3a.PNG)

-Link of the Novypro Account:
+Link of the Novypro Account to view the dashboard: https://www.novypro.com/profile_projects/mayur
-https://www.novypro.com/profile_projects/mayur